StigNygaard/lastfm-widgets/services/README.md

 Notice, it is recommended to use widget [v1.13 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget").
 If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the `ignorebots` attribute on the widget.

 ### Local development
+[Install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you don't already have it.
+Also make sure to have the necessary environment variables (above) defined in your local setup.
+For example by adding them to a `.env` file in the root of the repository.
+Then...

-Run locally with
+Run locally with:

 ```bash
 deno task start
 ```

-or in "developer-mode" with "auto-restart" when changes to code is detected
+or in "developer-mode" with "auto-restart" when changes to code is detected:

 ```bash
 deno task dev